 Gingerbread Houses

 There are 318 gingerbread houses within the camp grounds.
-Each time we stroll through the community, it feels as if we’re taking a walk back through time as we meander along the narrow lanes.
+Each time we stroll through the community, it feels as if we’re taking a walk back through time.
+We meander along the narrow lanes.
 It isn’t hard to imagine many a summer season spent relaxing on the little front porches.

-Because the houses were originally built for just the summer revivals, most of them were built quite small with minimal features.
-Think thin walls, no heat, etc. Consequently, throughout the years there have been structural changes made to many of the houses; especially, for those occupied year round.
+The houses were originally built for just the summer revivals, most of them were built quite small. with minimal features.
+Think thin walls, no heat, etc. Consequently, throughout the years there have been structural changes made to many of the houses.
+Especially, for those occupied year round.
 For example, some of the smaller houses were joined together to become one larger house.
 Modern appliances, heat and air-conditioning, etc. were added as well.
 Some houses were moved to other locations in nearby Oak Bluffs, while others were sadly lost to fire.

 When planning your next, or even your first, visit to Martha’s Vineyard, make it a point to take a stroll through this charming community.
 To learn more about renting a gingerbread house, read here.